A majority of the people arrested for Capitol riot had a history of financial trouble

 While no single factor explains why someone decided to join in, experts say, Donald Trump and his brand of grievance politics tapped into something that resonated with the hundreds of people who descended on the Capitol in a historic burst of violence.

 “I think what you’re finding is more than just economic insecurity but a deep-seated feeling of precarity about their personal situation,” said Cynthia Miller-Idriss, a political science professor who helps run the Polarization and Extremism Research Innovation Lab at American University, reacting to The Post’s findings.
-“And that precarity — combined with a sense of betrayal or anger that someone is taking something way — mobilized a lot of people that day.”
+“And that precarity — combined with a sense of betrayal or anger that someone is taking something away — mobilized a lot of people that day.”

 The financial missteps by defendants in the attempted insurrection ranged from small debts of a few thousand dollars more than a decade ago to unpaid tax bills of $400,000 and homes facing foreclosure in recent years.
 Some of these people seemed to have regained their financial footing.
 But many of them once stood close to the edge.